Jan van Doesborch

 Jan van Doesborch (c.
 1470/80 – Utrecht, 1536), also known as Jan van Doesborgh, John of Doesborch or John of Doesborowe, was a Dutch author, bookseller, printer, engraver, publisher and translator.
-During the course of his career as a printer and bookseller during the period roughly between 1502 and 1532, he published around sixty books in various genres, including works of prose fiction, medieval legend, practical handbooks, and colonial travelogues.
+During the course of his career as a printer and bookseller during the period roughly between 1502 and 1532, he published at least sixty books in various genres, including works of prose fiction, jest books, medieval legend, practical handbooks, and colonial travelogues.
 These books were mainly printed in either Dutch or English.

 Jan van Doesborch's life is poorly documented.
 No archives have been preserved from the fifteenth century, with the result that we do not know when or where he was born, from what class or milieu he came, what his marital status was, or what education he received.
 Presumably he learned the printing profession from the Antwerp printer Roland vanden Dorpe, whose company and inventory he took over from his widow around 1501 or 1502 after his death.
 Traditionally, his year of birth is estimated circa 1470, but around 1480 is equally possible.
 In any case, he mastered English and French well enough to be able to translate into and out of those languages.
 He likely had some knowledge of Latin and possibly Greek.
 The first recorded appearance of his name is in 1508, in the archive of the Antwerp Guild of Saint Luke, in which he was registered as an illuminator and engraver.